-CT Corporation System 111 Eighth Avenue New York, New York 10011 212-590-9200

-(Name, address, including zip code, and telephone number, including area code, of agent for service)
+CT Corporation System 111 Eighth Avenue New York, New York 10011 212-590-9200 (Name, address, including zip code, and telephone number, including area code, of agent for service)

-Copies of communications to:

-Timothy B. Bancroft, Esq.
+Copies of communications to: Timothy B. Bancroft, Esq.
 Goulston & Storrs, P.C.
 400 Atlantic Avenue Boston, Massachusetts 02110

-Approximate date of commencement of proposed sale to the public: From time to time after the effective date of this registration statement
+Approximate date of commencement of proposed sale to the public: From time to time after the effective date of this post-effective amendment.

-- Francisco - Fran If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, check the following box. \Box 933 If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of the other than securities offered only in connection with dividend or reinvestment plans, check the following box. ⊠ ecu If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the rities Act registration statement number of the earlier effective registration statement for the same offering. egis If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act tration statement number of the earlier effective registration statement for the same offering. ---- If delivery of the prospectus is expected to be made pursuant to Rule 434, check the following box. \Box
+If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, check the following box.

+If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or reinvestment plans, check the following box.

+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If delivery of the prospectus is expected to be made pursuant to Rule 434, check the following box. \Box

-THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(A) OF THE SECURITIES ACT OF 1933 OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(A), MAY DETERMINE.
+THIS POST-EFFECTIVE AMENDMENT SHALL BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(C) OF THE SECURITIES ACT OF 1933, AS AMENDED, ON SUCH DATE AS THE SECURITIES AND EXCHANGE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(C), MAY DETERMINE.

 The information contained in this prospectus is not complete and may be changed.
-The selling security holders may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
+The selling stockholder may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
 This prospectus is not an offer to sell these securities or a solicitation of an offer to buy these securities in any state where the offer or sale is not permitted.

-PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION, DATED MARCH 17, 2004
+PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION, DATED July 16, 2004

-SOHU.COM INC.
+SOHU.COM, INC.